lemon-gith/lemon-gith/README.md

 All I'm really looking for is the time to spend on these projects, uni is really pushing it this year :/

 Fun fact: pending, I'll think of a good one...

+### \_\_future\_\_

+Plan on redoing a couple of my uni projects, as well as writing a couple fun projects of my own, just to teach myself certain concepts and to build some fun things.
+Perhaps also contribute to other projects, if any software bugs annoy me enough.